universal-model/universal-model-react/docs/API.md

     useState(subStates: SubState[]): void

-makes React functional component to use given sub-state(s) and makes changes to given sub-state(s) to update the view.
+makes React functional component to use given sub-state(s) and makes changes to given sub-state(s) to update the view.<br/>
-If you call only getState() and forget to call useState(), your view won't be reactive and does not update.
+**NOTE!** If you call only getState() and forget to call useState(), your view won't be reactive and does not update.

 ### Store::useSelectors

     useSelectors(selectors: ComputedRef[]): void

-makes React functional component to use given selectors and makes changes to given selectors to update the view.
+makes React functional component to use given selectors and makes changes to given selectors to update the view.<br/>
-If you call only getSelectors() and forget to call useSelectors(), your view won't be reactive and does not update.
+**NOTE!** If you call only getSelectors() and forget to call useSelectors(), your view won't be reactive and does not update.

 ### Store::useStateAndSelectors

     useStateAndSelectors(subStates: SubState[], selectors: ComputedRef[]): void

-makes React functional component to use given sub-state(s) and selectors and makes changes to given sub-state(s) and selectors to update the view.
+makes React functional component to use given sub-state(s) and selectors and makes changes to given sub-state(s) and selectors to update the view.<br/>
-If you call only getStateAndSelectors() and forget to call useStateAndSelectors(), your view won't be reactive and does not update.
+**NOTE!** If you call only getStateAndSelectors() and forget to call useStateAndSelectors(), your view won't be reactive and does not update.